dymodi/dymodi.github.io/Research/Meeting-Summaries.md

 ## Discussion with Professor
 (Details can also be found in the emails name with "Small Meeting")

+02/22/18
+1. Plan to use Bayesian estimation to do the rider's prescence detection.
+For two reaons: (1) Bayesian estimation provides the possiblilities for rider at each shop, we do not need manually set a threshold of RSSI to tell whether rider is at which shop.
+(2) Bayesian estimation can be update online given new data.
+2. In Bayesian estimation, prior can be set as the posterior at last step.
+We have two choices for likelihood: a emperical equation (higher RSSI indicates higher possibility), or a distribution learned from data (Gaussian distribution with mu = -80).
+We can try both to see the performance.
+3. Rider's labeling can be viewed as ground truth for evaluation.

 02/08/18

 1. Large scale Real-time Arrival/Departure Detection with some technical details.
 2. Upper layer applications not limited to POI inconsistency and rider cheating detection.
 Rule-based methods are not good choice.
 3. Balance lower layer service and upper layer applications.
 4. Scalability is critical.

 01/25/18